Should I Engage my Buttocks in a Backbend?

 Step 1 - form The Arch

 Forming the arch first is recommended prior to placing more force and pressure on the spine and hips.
 If you don’t feel a sense of spaciousness while lying on the ground, you certainly won’t feel it when applying more pressure.
-Often the inability to activate the transverse abdominals correlates with lack of spaciousness between the vertebrae of the spine.
+Often the inability to activate the transverse abdominals correlates with a lack of spaciousness between the vertebrae of the spine.
 Transverse abdominals cause the vacuum effect in the abdomen and typically make it easier to lengthen the solar plexus away from the pubic bone which is indicated with the smaller arrow.
 The larger arrow is to call your attention to the evenness of the curve.
 Most people place their backbend in just the mobile parts of their spine and doing so will simply exacerbate your patterns.
-Try to put less effort in the mobile areas, and more in the stiff areas.
+Try to put less effort into the mobile areas, and more in the stiff areas.

 Step 2: extension at the Hip

 When doing postures like bridge and full wheel, this action is crucial in that it is what creates the pose.
 Without activating the buttocks you will be relying on your back muscles alone to lift your hips up and as a result, you will likely cause too much compression in the spine.
 This doesn’t mean that activating the buttock will be a magic pill but it will help to disperse the pressure.
 In addition, the buttock muscles are super important to our posture when walking, standing, and even sitting.
 Maintaining strength and awareness of what they do in the body is crucial to health and longevity.
 To make step three easier, it is helpful to think of pressing down through the inner heels however, if that feels too challenging, simply press the outer heels down first and then work step 3 second.